 You only need 4 base ingredients to make this cake.
 Here’s how to pick them (and swap them).

 - Orange Juice – This provides the primary flavor and moisture for the cake.
-Freshly squeezed juice with pulp enhances the taste and moisture.
+Freshly squeezed juice with pulp and seeds removed.

 - Orange Zest – This is optional but it adds a nice tangy citrus flavor.